1977 (Ash album): Release

 Following the album's release, Ash embarked on a European tour, and appeared on Later... with Jools Holland.
 "Oh Yeah" was released as the album's fifth single on 24 June 1996, with "T. Rex", "Everywhere Is All Around", and the ABBA cover "Does Your Mother Know" as the B-sides.
 The "Oh Yeah" music video sees Hamilton making out with an actress, interspersed with footage of the band performing at a carnival.
-In July and August 1996, the band toured the US with Muzzle and performed at the Reading Festival.
+In July and August 1996, the band toured the US with Muzzle, and performed at the Reading Festival in the UK.
 Around this time, their label discussed releasing "Lost in You" as a single; however, the band felt they had released enough tracks from it by this point.
 In September and October 1996, Ash toured Japan, Australia, and New Zealand, before returning to the US with Stabbing Westward, I Mother Earth and Drill in October and November.

 During the US leg of the tour, Ash met with the head programmer at MTV, to discuss getting coverage on the channel, however, Wheeler turned up late and drunk.
 The following day, the band had an interview on the channel; Wheeler arrived late again and vomited during it.
 The band's label was angry with them, and Wheeler later theorised that these incidents cost the band any major success in the US.
 One show of this leg, namely in Boulder, Colorado, had low ticket sales; as an incentive, Ash opted to perform 1977 in its entirety.
 They then supported Weezer on their US headlining tour through to December, before returning to Ireland for a one-off show to close the year.

 Ash released their first live album, Live at the Wireless, in February 1997.
 Recorded in Australia, it was sold in the UK and mainland Europe.
 Some European copies of 1977 were then packaged with Live at the Wireless as a second disc in collaboration between Home Grown, Infectious, Death Star, and Facedown Records.
 In the same month, the band embarked on a European tour with 60 ft Dolls and Seesaw, leading up to five consecutive shows at the London Astoria.
 Fan club members attending the Astoria shows were given a free 7" vinyl, which consisted of "I Only Want to Be with You", "Devil's Haircut", and a live version of "Kung Fu".
 In June 1997, the band played a handful of UK shows with Silver Sun, before appearing at Glastonbury Festival.